 Section 695.30 Exceptions

-a) The provisions of this Act shall not apply if:
+a) The provisions of this Part shall not apply if:

-1) The parent or guardian of the child objects thereto on the grounds that the administration of immunizing agents conflicts with his or her religious tenets or practices, or
+1) The parent or legal guardian of the child objects to the requirements of this Part on the grounds that the administration of immunizing agents conflicts with his or her religious tenets or practices, or

-2) A physician licensed to practice medicine in all its branches states in writing that the physical condition of the child is such that the administration of one or more of the required immunizing agents is medically contraindicated.
+2) A physician licensed to practice medicine in all its branches, an advanced practice nurse or a physician assistant states in writing that the physical condition of the child is such that the administration of one or more of the required immunizing agents is medically contraindicated.

-b) If a religious objection is made, a written and signed statement from the parent or legal guardian detailing such objections must be presented to the child care facility or local school authority.
+b) If a religious objection is made, a written and signed statement from the parent or legal guardian detailing the objection shall be presented to the child care facility or local school authority.
 The religious objection statement shall be considered valid if:

-2) The objection by the parent or guardian of a child entering school (including programs under the kindergarten level) sets forth the specific religious belief which conflicts with the immunization(s).
+2) The objection by the parent or legal guardian of a child entering school (including programs below the kindergarten level) sets forth the specific religious belief that conflicts with the immunizations.
 The religious objection may be personal and need not be directed by the tenets of an established religious organization.

-c) It is not the intent of this Part that any child whose parents comply with the intent of this Act should be excluded from a child care facility or school.
+c) It is not the intent of this Part that any child whose parents comply with the intent of the Act should be excluded from a child care facility or school.
 A child or student shall be considered to be in compliance with the law if there is evidence of the intent to comply.
-Such evidence may be a signed statement from the physician that he has begun, or will begin, the necessary immunization procedures, or the parent's or guardian's written consent for the child's participation in a school or other community immunization program.
+Evidence may be a signed statement from a health care provider that he or she has begun, or will begin, the necessary immunization procedures, or the parent's or legal guardian's written consent for the child's participation in a school or other community immunization program.